facebook/react-native-website/website/versioned_docs/version-0.63/layout-props.md

 ### `flex`

-In React Native `flex` does not work the same way that it does in CSS. `flex` is a number rather than a string, and it works according to the [Yoga](https://github.com/facebook/yoga).
+In React Native `flex` does not work the same way that it does in CSS. `flex` is a number rather than a string, and it works according to the [Yoga](https://github.com/facebook/yoga) layout engine.

 When `flex` is a positive number, it makes the component flexible, and it will be sized proportional to its flex value.
 So a component with `flex` set to 2 will take twice the space as a component with `flex` set to 1. `flex: <positive number>` equates to `flexGrow: <positive number>, flexShrink: 1, flexBasis: 0`.